Academic Grievance Policy

 The faculty member designated to do so shall convene the Hearing Committee within fifteen (15) working days.
 The Hearing Committee then shall select its own Chair from among the faculty members on the Hearing Committee.
 It should be noted that students and faculty members on the Hearing Committee are not available during the summer.

 Deliberating in private, and based solely upon review of the Student Academic Grievance Form, the Hearing Committee shall determine whether or not to approve the request for a hearing.

 - In order to approve the request for a hearing, the material submitted by the student must persuade the Hearing Committee that a hearing is warranted.
 The Hearing Committee shall be guided by the CSUSB policy that the grade awarded by the instructor and academic decisions made by departments and colleges are presumed to be correct unless the student, upon whom the burden of proof falls, is able to demonstrate otherwise in the material and documentation he/she has submitted.
 Mere protestations of capriciousness or prejudice, unsupported by substantive information or argument, shall not be persuasive.

 - If the request for a hearing is denied, the grievance shall be terminated and the Chair of the Hearing Committee shall so notify the student, the instructor, and College Dean.
 The records shall be deposited and retained in the Office of the Vice President of Academic Affairs or designee.

-- If the request for a hearing is approved, the Committee shall schedule the hearing at the earliest possible date.
+- If the request for a hearing is approved, the Hearing Committee shall schedule the hearing within fifteen (15) working days, and reach its decision within no more than five (5) working days after the hearing.
 The Chair shall notify the student and the instructor of the date, time and place of the hearing.

 The hearing shall be conducted in accordance with the following guidelines: